Handling Multi-Currency Exchange Rates in Reconciliation Permalink to this section

 import pandas as pd

-# Transactions after 22:00 UTC roll to next business day for rate application
+# Trades after the cut-off roll forward to the next business day for rate selection.

 )